jerrinot/subzero/README.md

   type id

 ## Custom Kryo Serializers
-SubZero can use customer Kryo serializers.
+SubZero can use custom Kryo serializers.
 Just create a file `subzero-serializers.properties` and have it on a classpath of your project.

 SubZero expects the property file to have the following format: